 Lack of Discipline

-Though people often get excited about putting their financial house in order, it can be easy to slip back into the lifestyle they led before putting a budget in place.
-If you already live within your means, that might be okay.
+Even if you’ve created a budget, it can be easy to slip into a free-spending lifestyle in the moment (say, when out with friends who have deeper pockets than you do).
+If you generally live within your means, that might be okay.
 But if you’re a habitual overspender, it’s important to recognize that those behaviors have to change to keep your budget on track.
+A budget can’t help your financial situation if you don’t follow it.

 Unrealistic Expectations

 Many people think budgeting requires drastic measures.
 For example, if you’ve been living beyond your means and want to rein in your spending, you may decide you must go from spending more than you make to living off half your income.
-But that may not be a viable option, at least at first.
+But that stringent plan may not be a viable option.
 When you fail, you might give up on budgeting altogether.
 It’s important to set achievable expectations.

 Discounting Irregular Expenses

 While building your budget, you probably remember to factor in regular expenses like your monthly electricity bill and grocery shopping.
-But it can be easy to forget to include expenses that occur on a more infrequent schedule, such as quarterly or annually.
+But it can be easy to forget to include budgeting categories and expenses that occur on a more infrequent schedule, such as quarterly or annually.

 Getting Lost in the Weeds